interglobalmedia/speech-to-text-app/README.md

 + After you have hit the `Refresh` button, you can click the `Get Storage` button and all your `saved notes` will render to the page.

-+ If you decide that you are done for the day/session, you can either choose to do nothing and simply keep your notes in local storage for the next time, you can download those notes and work on them on your local desktop, or you can choose to REMOVE THEM ALL from local storage.
-If you do decide to download your notes, they will `still remain in local storage`.
++ If you decide that you are done for the day/session, you can either choose to do nothing and simply keep your notes in session storage for the next time, you can download those notes and work on them on your session desktop, or you can choose to REMOVE THEM ALL from session storage.
+If you do decide to download your notes, they will `not remain in storage`.
+The data only persists during the session.
 Downloading your notes just ensures that you have an (editable) backup copy for your records.

 ### Downloading Notes To The Desktop

-All you need to do is click the `Download` button, and you will see a `local-storage.txt` file being downloaded to your desktop.
+All you need to do is click the `Download` button, and you will see a `session-storage.txt` file being downloaded to your desktop.
 You can continue editing your notes directly in the text file if you like, or simply keep what you have without modifications.
-When you save your notes to the `local-storage.txt` file, your notes will still remain in local storage.
+When you save your notes to the `session-storage.txt` file, your notes will still remain in session storage.
 You would have to click the `Clear Storage` button to remove them forever.

-### Removing All Your Notes From Local Storage
+### Removing All Your Notes From Session Storage

-All you need to do is click the `Clear Storage` button and all the notes you have created will be removed from local storage.
+All you need to do is click the `Clear Storage` button and all the notes you have created will be removed from session storage.
 You can confirm this by clicking the `Get Storage` button.
 If the removal was successful, nothing should print to the page.

 ### The Stop Listening Voice Command